Rainymood/rainymood.github.io/_posts/2016-07-24-sublime-scrape.markdown

 ```

 That's all for now!
 I totally agree with you that this is far from perfect but
 it works!
-Hopefully you've enjoyed this small blog post and
+Hopefully you've enjoyed this small blogpost and
 maybe learned a thing or two.
 I hope I have made you guys a little bit more
 excited to learn Python perhaps or to do these little side projects yourself.
 I'm looking forward to them!
 Programming is automation, and it's awesome!